skimberk/first-fuzzer/README.md

 A new idea: do breadth first search for each node until reaching a terminal node.
 Ignore nodes that have already been visited in the current search (reasoning: taking a circular dependency won't be shorter).
 On second thought, this might not work because of the alternating between min/max of depths of children.

 Another idea: pretty much the previous idea, but with depth first search (so ignore nodes already visited in order to get to the current node).
+This seems to be working, although the way I'm currently tracking visited nodes seems inefficient (as I copy the set at each iteration).
+Thinking of checking out persistent data structures.

 ## Useful work